uber/doubles/docs/source/usage.rst

       allow(something).to_call('nonexistent_method')

-      assert something.nonexistent_method() is None

 There is a subtle distinction between a pure test double created with ``ObjectDouble`` and a partial double created by passing a non-double object to ``allow`` or ``expect``.
-The former creates an object that does not respond to any messages which are not explicitly allowed, but verifies any that are against the real object.
+The former creates an object that does not accept any method calls which are not explicitly allowed, but verifies any that are against the real object.
 A partial double modifies parts of the real object itself, allowing some methods to be doubled and others to retain their usual implementation.